VectorInstitute/FL4Health/examples/warm_up_example/warmed_up_fenda/README.md

 The server has some custom metrics aggregation and uses Federated Averaging as its server-side optimization.
 The implementation uses a special type of weight exchange based on named-layer identification.

-After the warm-up training, clients can load their warmed-up models and continue training with the FENDA algorithm.
+After the warm-up training, clients can load their warmed-up models and continue training with the Fenda algorithm.
 To maintain consistency in the data loader between both runs, it is crucial to set a fixed seed for both clients and the server, ensuring uniformity in random data points across consecutive runs.
 Therefore, we ensure a fixed seed is set for these consecutive runs in both the `client.py` and `server.py` files.
-Additionally, to load the warmed-up models, it's important provide the path to the pretrained models and unique number of each client.
-In this particular scenario, we assigned a unique number between 1 and 3 to each client, ensuring that we can load the trained local model for each client from the previous example as a warmed-up model.
+Additionally, to load the warmed-up models, it's important provide the path to the pretrained models based on client's unique name, ensuring that we can load the trained local model for each client from the previous example as a warmed-up model.
 Since models in the two runs can be different, loading weights from the pretrained model requires providing a mapping between the pretrained model and the model used in FL training.
 This mapping is accomplished through the `weights_mapping.json` file, which contains the names of the pretrained model's layers and the corresponding names of the layers in the model used in FL training.
+In this particular example, we load the FedAvg model weights both in local and global submodules of the Fenda model.

 ## Running the Example
 In order to run the example, first ensure you have [installed the dependencies in your virtual environment according to the main README](/README.md#development-requirements) and it has been activated.